Energy-Vex-3674/3674N-2021-2022/README.md

 The Master branch is for tournament ready code only.
 The v5.code files are not here.
 They may be added later.
 The other energy teams may be added later as well.
+Do not mess with the build files if you already have the code on your pc Download as zip is the proper way to gather the code